Nfdo97/End-to-End-Spotify-Data-Pipeline-Using-AWS-S3-Athena-Glue-and-Quicksight/README.md

 </p>

-    - Add a condition where artist.id = albums.artist_id and rename the join as “Join Album and Artist”.
+    - Add a condition where artist.id = albums.artist_id and rename the join as "Join Album and Artist".
     - Add another Join Transform to join the tracks S3 bucket with the previous join.
     - To drop unnecessary columns, select Drop Fields from the Transforms node.